w3c/wcag3/guidelines/groups/images-and-media/captions/captions-usability-testing.md

 ---
 type: assertion
 status: developing
+issueLabel: Media alternatives usability testing
 ---

 [Title, role, or organization] asserts that:

-* We have conducted usability testing with users who need :term[media alternatives], and changes were made to fix or mitigate the issues found.
+* We have conducted usability testing with users who need :term[captions], and changes were made to fix or mitigate the issues found.

 ::assertion-required